hashicorp/vagrant/docs/getting-started/rebuild.md

 ---
 # Rebuild Instantly

-Let's assume its time to work on that rails project again.
-Maybe its the next day at work, maybe its the next _year_ at work, but your boss wants you to work on that rails project again.
+Let's assume its time to work on that web project again.
+Maybe its the next day at work, maybe its the next _year_ at work, but your boss wants you to work on that web project again.
 Worried about dependencies?
-Rails versions mismatched maybe?
-Server versions changed?
+Software versions mismatched maybe?

 Don't worry!
-We built the development environment for the rails project with Vagrant!
+We already built the development environment for the web project with Vagrant!
 Rebuilding is a snap.

 **Note:** If you're following along and haven't already completely